onnx/onnx/docs/Operators.md

 ### <a name="Pad"></a><a name="pad">**Pad**</a>

-  Given `data` tensor, paddings, mode, and value.
+  Given `data` tensor, pads, mode, and value.

   Example:
-    Insert 0 paddings to the beginning of the second dimension.
+    Insert 0 pads to the beginning of the second dimension.

     data = [
         [1.0, 1.2],
         [2.3, 3.4],
         [4.5, 5.7],
     ]
-    paddings = [0, 0, 2, 0]
+    pads = [0, 0, 2, 0]

     output = [
         [